pallaviverma40/cal.py/README.md

 # cal.py
-This is the mini project of calculator using python.
+This is my first mini project of calculator using python :)